Diabol/delivery-pipeline-plugin/README.md

 Requirements
 ---
+Delivery Pipeline plugin 1.3.0 and later requires Java 8 and Jenkins core 2.73.3 or later.

 Delivery Pipeline plugin 1.2.0 and later requires Java 8 and Jenkins core 2.62 or later.

 Delivery Pipeline plugin 1.1.0 and later requires Java 8 and Jenkins core 1.642.3 or later.